sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

         KitsDeviceDetector.exe /rundevicediscovery
         ```

-        >[!NOTE]
-        >  This command will output all of the devices on the subnet that has Sirep running.
+        This command will output all of the devices on the subnet that has Sirep running.
 Each string will look something like this:
         > Name: 8CAE4CF5D6A5 | UniqueId: 00000000-0000-0000-0000-8cae4cf5d6a5 | Address: 10.131.2.211 | Connection: SirepBroadcast1 | Location: